-THE LITTLE CHAMPS: Military children move an average of 6-9 times between Kindergarten and 12th grade, usually attending multiple schools during that time.
+THE LITTLE CHAMPS: Military children move an average of six to nine times between Kindergarten and 12th grade, usually attending multiple schools during that time.
 In an effort to support these children and honor the sacrifices they make, the USO supports the book "The Little CHAMPS: Child Heroes Attached to Military Personnel" by mother-daughter authors Debbie and Jennifer Fink.
 The five "CHAMPS" endure issues common to life as a military child from deployment to when a parent returns home wounded.
 The book concludes with lyrics for "The Little CHAMPS" song reminding children that "goodbyes are not forever."
-In 2012, the USO provided copies of the book to USO centers around the globe and brought the authors to military installations to perform the song and talk about the book's themes with children and educators.
-In April, the USO and Debbie Fink brought messages of hope and support to military children living in the Pacific with "The Little CHAMPS" tour.
+In April, the USO and Debbie Fink brought messages of hope and support to more than 6,000 military connected children living in the Pacific with "The Little CHAMPS" tour.

 UNITED THROUGH READING'S MILITARY PROGRAM: Last year, more than 43,000 recordings were mailed to military families worldwide.
 One of the most powerful things we can do is connect a deployed parent with their children back home.
 In 2006, the USO partnered with United Through Reading® to host its nationally recognized program at select USO centers worldwide.
 Whether troops are stationed at a forward operating base in Afghanistan or deploying overseas, they can visit their participating USO center to read a story aloud to their child.
 Mom or Dad's special story time is recorded on camera, and the USO mails this priceless DVD and book home.
 Children can watch and listen to their parent at bedtime, naptime or anytime.
 Families complete the circle by sending back a touch of home - a photo of the child watching their deployed Mom or Dad reading the book.
-In November, the USO celebrated our 250,000 th recording with a Read Around the World event encompassing dozens of USO centers and hundreds of United Through Reading recordings shipped to families around the globe.
-View the Read Around the World video at: http://tinyurl.com/bmoqysj.